 Everyone can find the Florida Statutes online and go straight to the sections they are interested in, be it the statute of limitations or the comparative negligence principle.
-However, this does not mean that you can successfully defend your case.
-The work of a Miami personal injury lawyer is based on knowledge of the law AND deep understanding of its meaning, ramifications and interpretations.
+However, this does not mean that you can successfully represent your case.
+The work of a Miami personal injury lawyer is based on knowledge of the law and a deep understanding of its meaning, ramifications, and interpretations.

-There is also a secondary aspect: you will be in hospital and undergoing rehabilitation therapy for weeks, or even months.
+There is also a secondary aspect.
+You may be in the hospital and then undergoing rehabilitation therapy for weeks or even months.
 Yet, you should begin your claims process as soon as possible.
 Insurance companies have their own deadlines, but you won’t be notified of them.
 Frankly, it serves their purpose to get a claim too late or to be able to delay the entire process until the statute of limitations runs out.

-If you want to win the maximum compensation amount you deserve after a car accident or other type of personal injury accident, you should have a lawyer helping you file the claim from the very beginning.
+If you want to win the maximum compensation amount you deserve after a car accident or other type of personal injury accident, you should have a Miami personal injury lawyer helping you file the claim from the very beginning.

 You claim that you saw the other driver with their mobile phone in their hand when they crashed their car into you.
 But how do you prove it?
-If there are no witnesses to support your claim it’s your word against the other driver’s.
+If there are no witnesses to support your claim it’s your word against the other driver’s word.

 Or is it?
 A Miami personal injury lawyer can contact the driver’s mobile carrier and obtain a copy of their log.
 It contains all the calls they made and texts they sent together with the precise time when they happened.
 Lawyers have a right to obtain this type of evidence, while you do not.
 The same reasoning is valid for other pieces of evidence, such as the other driver’s history of traffic violations.

-3. File All the Required Documents on Time
+5. Your Attorney Will File the Required Documents on Time

 Once the claims process begins, the insurance company will request various documents and forms.
 This may be impossible to do from a hospital bed or while undergoing physical therapy.
 However, once you hire a Miami personal injury lawyer, they become your official representative.
 The lawyer is authorized to act on your behalf and submit documents for you.